evilbunny2008/weeWXWeatherApp/README.md

     search_list_extensions = user.xstats.ExtendedStatistics
 ```

+For more details on setting up and running WeeWx, check out the documentation on [WeeWX's website](http://www.weewx.com/docs/usersguide.htm)

 ## License

 Source code is made available under the GPLv3 license, in the hope they might be useful to others.
 See [LICENSE](LICENSE) for details.